Frequently Asked Questions Regarding Child Custody

 It all depends on the specifics of your case.
 The goal is to make sure each parent contributes financially to the well-being of their child.
 The biggest factor is determining what the difference is between both party’s incomes.
 For example, say one parent earned far less than the other.
-The parent who earns more will likely have to pay the lesser earning parent child support so that their child is taken care of.
-I can answer all of your child support-related questions.
+The parent who earns more will likely have to pay the lesser-earning parent child support so that their child is taken care of.
+We can answer all of your child support-related questions.

 Do I Need To Go To Court?